 The American Hotel

-The mural on the American Hotel in the Downtown LA Arts District by the Black Light King and the UTI Crew.
+The mural on the American Hotel in the Downtown LA Arts District is by the Black Light King and the UTI Crew.
 The UTI Crew has been painting in Los Angeles since 1986.
 UTI stands for Under the Influence -- of art.
-According to their Instagram account, it also stands for Unite to Ignite, Using the Imagination and Utilize the Intellect.
+According to their Instagram account, it also stands for Unite to Ignite, Using the Imagination, and Utilize the Intellect.

 The American Hotel is a century-old residential hotel at the corner of Traction and Hewitt Street.
 It was home to renegade artists for decades before the district started becoming gentrified, and it still is.
 However, the iconic punk haven, Al's Bar that occupied the first floor for 21 years has been replaced by the trendy bakery The Pie Hole.